How to Compare Auto Insurance Companies in 2025

 What this means for you is simple: the most prominent companies may dominate in availability and brand recognition, but their rates aren’t always the most competitive.
 Comparing both cost trends by age and company size helps you decide whether to lean toward a big provider for stability or a smaller competitor for lower premiums.

-Protect your vehicle at the best prices by entering your ZIP code into our free auto insurance quote comparison tool.
+Instantly compare insurance quotes by entering your ZIP code into our free auto insurance quote comparison tool.

 Auto Insurance Rates by Driving Record

 Looking at monthly rates by driving record shows how your history affects costs.
 A clean record keeps premiums lowest with Erie, Geico, and State Farm.
-After an accident, DUI, or ticket, insurers diverge—Liberty Mutual and Allstate Insurance increase sharply, while Erie and State Farm remain more competitive, even with violations.
+After an accident, DUI, or ticket, insurers diverge.
+Liberty Mutual and Allstate Insurance increase sharply, while Erie and State Farm remain more competitive, even with violations.

 Auto Insurance Monthly Rates by Driving Record

-Insurance CompanyClean RecordOne AccidentOne DUIOne Ticket
+CompanyClean RecordOne AccidentOne DUIOne Ticket

 Allstate TablePress Logo$87$124$152$103